Midlands Christian College

-Midlands Christian College (MCC) is an independent co-educational high school of about 300 pupils ranging from form 1 to form 6, located in the city of Gweru, Zimbabwe.
+Midlands Christian College (MCC) is a private co-educational high school of about 450 pupils ranging from form 1 to form 6, located in the city of Gweru, Zimbabwe.
 The college has boarding facilities as well as providing for day-scholars.
 Its name refers to its location in the Midlands Province in central Zimbabwe.

 Midlands Christian College is a member of the Association of Trust Schools (ATS) and the Head is a member of the Conference of Heads of Independent Schools in Zimbabwe (CHISZ).

 MCC is a Christian school which teaches Creationism as well as Evolution but teaches students that creationism is what the school believes in and also encourages students to research on arguments against evolution.
 It also actively encourages conversion to Christianity on the part of its pupils.